 Online dating scammers get you to believe that their fake romances are real.
 They use deceptive tactics to make their scams hard to detect.
 The overall fraud got the name of a romance scam.
-Let’s see how the romantic meeting online may turn into money loss.
+Let’s see how a romantic meeting online may turn into a money loss.

 What is a romance scam?